 After watching your session recordings, you end up with a list of issues that cause people to bounce.
 You need to rearrange that list based on priority and start working on the most pressing issue first.
 Identify the main problem that does the most damage to your revenue or to the overall user experience.

-Then, continue watching replays with that particular problem in mind and start coming up with solutions.
-A lot of diagnostic data can be derived with a good session replay tool.
+Then, continue watching recordings with that particular problem in mind and start coming up with solutions.
+A lot of diagnostic data can be derived with a good session recording tool.
 The third step is to take a segmented approach and follow the issue that way, preventing it from reoccurring in the future.

 Put yourself in the user’s shoes and figure out which improvements have to be made in order to guarantee a more enjoyable user experience.
 You can get more information out of a session recording than by asking people directly.